balusena/kubernetes-for-devops/09-Kubernetes Volumes/Kubernetes Volumes.md

 Handling connection for 32000
 Handling connection for 32000
 Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
-Handling connection for 32000
 ```
 **Note:** Our MongoDB service is exposed on port 32000.
 Now, try to access the deployed MongoDB from
 MongoDB Compass.
 MongoDB Compass is a client used to connect to your MongoDB database.